Patroklo/codeigniter-static-laravel-routes/readme.md

 Specifying filter parameters

+All filters always receive as first parameter the uri string of the route.
+But it's possible to set manually more parameters to send to the filter method.

 Sometimes it's useful to send parameters to the filter anonymous functions.
 This can be easily made as:

 	Route::any('user/{id}',	'user/load/$1', array('before' => 'logged_in[user_name]'));